SAMAPTY-SAHA/BrowserStack-Testing/README.md

 ## Introduction

  [Browserstack](https://www.bstackdemo.com/) is an e-commerce website.
+I performed automated testing on the Browserstack e-commerce website using Selenium and Java, covering various modules of the application.
+Here's a summary of the test modules I worked on:

+ # Login Module:
+ - Developed automated test scripts to verify the login functionality.

 ## Used Technology